SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 properties, which cannot be assigned a normal string attribute but can be with a non-string one: e.g, to register a click event handler.

+### run.js
+Initilization of the state and controls.
+Running the app by destructuring object with `=` after the binding names.

 ## components
 The first component we will build is `PictureCanvas`.
 It will display the current picture and communicate the pointer event with the rest of the application.